pradyotprksh/development_learning/README.md

 Each project is divided into folders based on the platforms and the courses.
 And also added the final screenshot of the project (if possible).

 # NOTE
-**IF ANYTIME THE REPOSITORY IS NOT ACCESSIBLE IT MEANS THAT THE REPO HAS BEEN MADE PRIVATE.
-IF ITS PRIVATE THEN IT MEANS THAT I AM WORKING ON NEW PROJECT AND THE REPOSITORY WILL BE MADE PUBLIC WHEN ITS DONE.
-I THOUGHT OF MAKING A SEPERATE REPOSITORY AND THEN WORK ON THAT BUT IT WILL NOT BE FEASIBLE.**

 **IF YOU NEED THE ACCESS TO THE REPOSITORY IN THE DISCUSSION YOU CAN LET ME KNOW.
 WILL GIVE THE READ ACCESS.**